Crime Lab Technician Education Requirements and Job Duties

 Every crime lab tech uses special instruments, equipment and other materials to collect or examine evidence.
 Most crime lab technicians work as part of a team that may include other technicians, criminal investigators and medical experts.
 After examining evidence, crime lab technicians write reports on their findings and often present them during testimony at criminal trials.

 Aspiring crime lab technicians who meet more than the minimum education requirements have the best job prospects.
-The number of crime lab tech positions is anticipated increase 20% between 2008 and 2018 due to the rising use of various forensic science methods to collect and process evidence, according to the Bureau of Labor Statistics (www.bls.gov).
-Crime lab technicians earned a median hourly wage of $24.74 in 2009.
+The number of crime lab tech positions is anticipated to increase 19% between 2010 and 2020 due to the rising use of various forensic science methods to collect and process evidence, according to the Bureau of Labor Statistics (www.bls.gov).
+However, this is a popular field, so competition for jobs may be high.
+Crime lab technicians, also called forensic science technicians, earned a median hourly wage of $25.41 in 2012.This equates to $52,840 per year.

 Related to Crime Lab Tech